Zayed National Museum

-Zayed National Museum (مَتْحَف زَايِد ٱلْوَطَنِي) is a planned museum, to be located in Abu Dhabi, the UAE.
+Zayed National Museum (مَتْحَف زَايِد ٱلْوَطَنِي) is a museum in Abu Dhabi, United Arab Emirates.
 It is designed as a memorial to the late Zayed bin Sultan Al Nahyan, the founding father and first president of the UAE.
-The museum is planned to be the centrepiece of the Saadiyat Island Cultural District, and will showcase the history, culture, and economic transformation of the Emirates.
+The museum is the centrepiece of the Saadiyat Island Cultural District, and showcases the history, culture, and economic transformation of the Emirates.
+Zayed National Museum, the national museum of the United Arab Emirates located in the heart of Saadiyat Cultural District, was opened to the public on 3 December 2025 and cost AED 2.5 billion or US$ 680 million to be built.
+An entrance ticket is around AED 70 for adults, 35 AED for university students and teachers, and free for under-18s.
+It is 123 m high.

-In 2021, it was announced that the construction, which was interrupted after Arabtec ceased operations, would be taken over by the companies Trojan Construction Group and SixConstruct.
-The museum is currently under construction and as of November 2021, its opening date is scheduled for December 2025.